GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/51cf6a9a-764c-47af-84e1-81792ba8b26e)

-## Finding patterns and navigating the HTML page
+## Inspecting the HTML page and finding patterns

 When highlighting and inspecting any element of the website, we can see the `tag` and `class` that define each of them :